shauryagoel/ray-tracer-in-one-weekend/src/README.md

 ```

 If this happens, then, refraction cannot happen and therefore the ray must reflected.
 This is called **Total Internal Reflection**.

+### Chapter 11.4

+A real glass has reflectivity that varies with angle.
+This can approximated by **Schlick's Approximation**.